Optional packages and related set authoring

 Related sets are an extension of optional packages -- they allow you to enforce a strict set of versions across main and optional packages.
 They also let you load native code (C++) from optional packages.

 - Windows 10, version 1703

 To get all of the latest development tools, see Downloads and tools for Windows 10.

-To submit an app that uses optional packages and/or related sets to the Windows Store, you will need permission.
+To submit an app that uses optional packages and/or related sets to the Microsoft Store, you will need permission.
 Optional packages and related sets can be used for Line of Business (LOB) or enterprise apps without Dev Center permission if they are not submitted to the Store.
 See Windows developer support to get permission to submit an app that uses optional packages and related sets.

 While you're reading this article, it's recommended that you follow along with the optional package code sample on GitHub for a hands-on understanding of how optional packages and related sets work within Visual Studio.

 To create an optional package in Visual Studio, you'll need to: